Balise42/sattools/README.md

 #sattools

 ## Description of the project
-SAT tools - small SAT formula generator from assignments, some algorithms.
-NOT intended for efficiency.
+SAT tools - some experiments around SAT formulas.
+Includes some formula generators and some algorithm implementations.
+The main goal of this project is to do statistics on executions of random algorithms (namely PPZ); for this we consider all possible random choices that the algorithm can do.
+Hence, the algorithms are explicitely and knowingly very inefficient.

 I'm working on a research project around SAT - and I need a few tools around that, including simulation of algorithms I'm currently working on with different variants.
 I'm trying to get my code as generic and proper/usable as possible so that it may be used by other people!

 Said algorithms are, however, much more on the theoretic/exponential bounds side - this is typically NOT a SAT solver that will solve anything "big" in any remotely reasonable time.
 We're talking Omega(2^n) time here.
 Don't expect better.

 ## Some context
 The PPZ algorithm was first described in the paper Satisfiability Coding Lemma by Paturi, Pudlak and Zane (see http://cm.bell-labs.com/who/francis/papers/focs97.ps).
 The "random" implementation is closest to the spirit of this algorithm - it picks a random permutation and a random codeword and tries them against the formula, retrying until it finds something or until it gets to a pre-set number of iterations.
-Our "full" implementation allows us to check for all the permutations and all the codewords.
-Our "full with oracle" implementation allows us to check for all the permutations and all the codewords, with the twist that, if both literals of a variable are satisfying, we always set that variable to 0.
+With the "full" implementation, one can check for all the permutations and all the codewords.
+With the "full with oracle" implementation, one can check for all the permutations and all the codewords, with the twist that, if both literals of a variable are satisfying, that variable is always set to 0.
 This implementation actually relies on a bruteforce solving of the assignments - it is NOT designed for any solving per se, but to get statistics and insight about the algorithm for different formulas.

 ## Executable options
+The main executable is "sattools".
+The other executables (dimacs_tool, generate_sat_tool, ppz_random_tool and ppz_tool) are older tentatives and should be deprecated at some point.

+Options for "sattools"
     -h [ --help ]           Print help message
     -n [ --n ] arg          Number of variables
     -k [ --k ] arg          Arity of a clause